calaldees/teachingWorkshops/general/socialMedia.md

     * How the Attention Economy Promotes Extremism
     * > The problem is not the technology itself, it’s how we choose to use the technology.
 Is it serving us or are we serving it?

+* [“User Engagement” Is Code For “Addiction”](https://craigwritescode.medium.com/user-engagement-is-code-for-addiction-a2f50d36d7ac) - Social media is a civilization-level problem
+    * the Dark Triad of Web UI Design Choices that addict people to social media and drive us all slowly crazy (by design!):
+        * Relative timestamps (“3 hours ago” instead of “6:56 PM”).
+This creates IMMEDIACY.
+        * Infinite scrolling with no “more” button or link.
+This creates PERPETUATION.
+        * Fake internet points (clickable, often animated icons with incrementing numbers.
+Likes, reactions, upvotes, retweets, etc.).
+This creates ADDICTION.